rajendra627/k8s-bootcamp/helm/README.md

 ./create_secrets.sh

 #2) do a dry run install to make sure everything is ok.
 Replace <your_ip> with the IP for your cluster loadbalancer.
 The --set flag overrides values for specified keys in your values.yaml file.
+This command will echo out the manifests that will be deployed.
+Review it carefully.
 helm install --dry-run --debug --set Global.Host=<your_ip>.nip.io architech/todo-app

 #3) install the todo-app